Denial of paternity based on DNA testing?

 Is it possible to deny the fatherhood of an Israeli minor?

 Denial of paternity based on DNA tests is possible in many Western countries.
-If the test proves the ostensible father is not really the biological parent, he is freed of obligations towards the child.
-Family law in Israel, meaning both Jewish rabbinical traditions and civil law, will generally not permit such denial.
+If the test proves the person married to the mother and listed as the father in official documents is not really the biological parent, he is freed of obligations towards the child.
+Family law in Israel, meaning both Jewish rabbinical traditions and civil law, will generally not permit such denial (though the results of a paternity test to establish the identity of the father when the couple were not married will be accepted).

-The law firm of Cohen, Decker, Pex, Brosh often deals with paternity testing for the purpose of obtaining Israeli citizenship.
+Our law firm often deals with paternity testing for the purpose of obtaining Israeli citizenship.
 This article by attorney Michael Decker will explain the considerations of the Family Court if the ostensible father of a minor child seeks to prove that he is not the parent based on a DNA test.

 A bastard in Israel – the official “Mamzer” status.